Oscillating Tool Tips and Tricks

 How does an Oscillating Tool work?

 Oscillating tools work with the principle of side-to-side movement.
 It gives a very slight oscillation of about 3 degrees.
-But it’s oscillation is about 350 strokes per second which is very fast.
+But its oscillation is about 350 strokes per second which is very fast.
 For this reason, you will feel more like it is vibrating.
 You can use scrapers and sanding pads with the oscillating tool for your work.

 Tips and Tricks for Oscillating Tool